Coronavirus Community Support

 Mutual Aid groups and resources

-- In addition, the new NHS ‘volunteer army’ will also collect food and medicine, as well as transport discharged patients and medical equipment.
+- In addition, the NHS volunteer responders collect and distribute food and medicine, as well as transport discharged patients and medical equipment; and more recently are helping at vaccination centres.
 See more / sign up here.

 In Devon councils and voluntary sector partnerships are increasingly coordinating information about local groups.
 Please search for a group near you, or add yours if not listed: